CraftTweaker/CraftTweaker-Documentation/docs/Vanilla/Entities/IEntityDrop.md

 # IEntityDrop

-An IEntityDrop refers to a drop from an Entity.
+An IEntityDrop refers to a drop from an [Entity](IEntityDefinition).

+## Importing the package
+It might be required for you to import the package if you encounter any issues (like casting an [Array](/AdvancedFunctions/Arrays_and_Loops)), so better be safe than sorry and add the import.
+`import crafttweaker.entity.IEntityDrop;`

 ## ZenGetters